ucb-substrate/argon/README.md

 mkdir tutorial && touch tutorial/lib.ar
 ```

-Before opening your text editor, your directory should look something like this to allow your editor to find your Argon project:
+Your workspace directory should look like this:

 ```
 tutorial